8/13 in Yankee History

 1926: Lou Gehrig belts homers in the 4th and 5th innings off Walter Johnson, only the second time in his career that the Big Train has surrendered 2 homers to a player in a game.
 The Yankees win‚ 7-5

 1924; The Yankees regain the AL lead with a 1-0 and 2-1 doubleheader sweep of the Browns.
-Herb Pennock and Bullet Joe Bush get the respective wins,
+Herb Pennock and Bullet Joe Bush get the wins, respectively.

 1921: In Philadelphia‚ 33‚000 fans – the largest crowd to watch a game in the city since 1914 – jam Shibe Park to see the A’s play a doubleheader with the Yankees.
 Carl Mays (below) wins his 15th straight over the Mackmen as the visitors prevail 7-2 in game 1.
 Bob Shawkey coasts home to a 13-7 win in the nitecap.
 Bob Meusel homers in each game.